Veridise/veridise-docs/zkvanguard/detectors/uc-subcmp-outputs.md

 ### SaaS Usage

-The NDW detector is invoked by selecting "Under-constrained subcomponent outputs" (`uc-subcmp-outputs`) in the Detector selection during the tool configuration step.
+The USCO detector is invoked by selecting "Under-constrained subcomponent outputs" (`uc-subcmp-outputs`) in the Detector selection during the tool configuration step.

 ### Command-line Usage